katiebennett820/Spike_Out/README.md

 1. Model center of diffraction spike as a line going across frame.
 2. Along each row, spike also has a horizontal shape.
 Determine the width of the diffraction spike in the spectral direction (7 pixels for UVIS).
-3. Take the median of the entire diffraction spike shape along a given interval length in the spatial direction (I have the medial per 5 pixels here).
+3. Take the median of the entire diffraction spike shape along a given interval length in the spatial direction (I have the medial per 40 pixels here).
 4. In each interval, empirically model the diffraction spike as the median diffraction spike.
+5. Subtract the background flux from the median diffraction spike.
-5. Subtract the median diffraction spike from each exposure.
+6. Subtract the median diffraction spike from each exposure.
-6. If the subtracted values in the corrected image decrease too much (they will plunge to zero if the median and given value are close), adjust by offsetting resulting flux to average flux from rest of row:
-7. Do this by modeling a line running through the flux along each row, excluding the region affected by the spike, and offsetting the corrected values to this line.
-8. Repeat as needed with as many erroneous diffraction spikes as you have!
+7. Repeat as needed with as many erroneous diffraction spikes as you have!